humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 * “Doesn’t work in big repos.”
 * “Doesn’t work for complex systems.”

-The general vibe on Ai-coding for hard stuff tends to be
+The general vibe on AI-coding for hard stuff tends to be

 > Maybe someday, when models are smarter…

 Heck even [Amjad](https://x.com/amasad) was on a [lenny's podcast 9 months ago](https://www.lennysnewsletter.com/p/behind-the-product-replit-amjad-masad) talking about how PMs use Replit agent to prototype new stuff and then they hand it off to engineers to implement for production.
 (Disclaimer: i haven't caught up with him recently (ok, ever), this stance may have changed)

-Whenever I hear "Maybe someday when the models are smart" I leap to exclaim **that’s what context engineering is all about**: getting the most out of *today’s* models.
+Whenever I hear "Maybe someday when the models are smart" I generally leap to exclaim **that’s what context engineering is all about**: getting the most out of *today’s* models.

 While obsessing over these talks and llms and context for the last few months, I think we found something really cool.